turingschool/front-end-curriculum/lessons/module-2/linked_list_exploration.md

 #### Check Your Understanding

-* Draw a head with four boxes
+* Draw a heap with four boxes
 * Each box is going to represent just *4* bits of data
 * Insert 15 into slot 3
 * Insert 8 into slot 2
-* Insert 2 into slot 4
+* Insert 2 into slot 0
-* Insert 5 into slot 0
+* Insert 14 into slot 1
-* Draw the resulting heap as a line of 32 bits
+* Draw the resulting heap as a line of 32 bits (Note: Every number needs to be four bits)
-* Extension: if you "flip" (aka change a 1 to a 0 or a 0 to a 1) the value of bits 3, 6, 9, and 13, what would be the resulting four-box heap look like?
+* Extension: if you "flip" (aka change a 1 to a 0 or a 0 to a 1) the value of bits 3, 6, 9, and 11, what would the resulting four-box heap look like?

 Hint: Google will convert decimal to binary for you if you search like "22 in binary".
 It'll give you an answer like `0b10110` where the `0b` on the front just means it's a binary number.
 So 22 in binary is `10110`.

-[TODO: Walk through this to see if it makes sense]

 ### Heaps with Complex Data